KelvinTegelaar/CIPP/docs/user/usingcipp/tenantadministration/individualdomaincheck.md

 Use this function to check your domain and optional subdomain list against the following tests:

-- Expiration date
+* Expiration date
-- DNS name mismatch
+* DNS name mismatch
-- Certificate chain validation
+* Certificate chain validation

-## Current known issues / Limitations
+## Known Issues / Limitations

 There are currently no known issues with the Individual Domain Access Check page.
 If you have any issues, [please report this as a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+)